oracle/terraform-provider-oci/website/docs/r/database_tools_database_tools_private_endpoint.html.markdown

 * `reverse_connection_configuration` - Reverse connection configuration details of the private endpoint.
 	* `reverse_connections_source_ips` - A list of IP addresses in the customer VCN to be used as the source IPs for reverse connection packets traveling from the service's VCN to the customer's VCN.
 		* `source_ip` - The IP address in the customer's VCN to be used as the source IP for reverse connection packets traveling from the customer's VCN to the service's VCN.
+* `security_attributes` - Zero trust Packet Routing (ZPR) Security Attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [ZPR Artifacts](https://docs.oracle.com/en-us/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `state` - The current state of the Database Tools private endpoint.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet that the private endpoint belongs to.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`